-Thousands follow Dr. Langley as @Superherologist on Twitter.
-An organizer of the Comics Arts Conference, he regularly speaks as a panelist discussing the psychology of superheroes at conventions like San Diego Comic-Con International, WonderCon, Wizard World, and New York Comic Con, joined by great people like Bat-Films executive producer Michael Uslan, legendary comic book writer Dennis O'Neil, "Batman" actor Adam West, and West's motion picture Catwoman Lee Meriwether.
-He is also a popular speaker on college campuses throughout the world.
+Thousands follow Dr. Langley as @Superherologist on Twitter, where he ranks among the dozen most followed psychologists.
+He is an invited speaker for this year's Southwestern Psychological Association conference.
+An organizer of the Comics Arts Conference, he regularly speaks as a panelist discussing the psychology of superheroes at conventions like San Diego Comic-Con International, Wizard World, and New York Comic Con, joined by people like Bat-Films executive producer Michael Uslan, legendary comic book writer Dennis O'Neil, and a diverse mix of actors like Adam West and Sir Patrick Stewart.
+Travis is a popular speaker on college campuses throughout the world.

-Dr. Langley appears as a featured interviewee in the documentaries Legends of the Knight, Comic Book Literary, Necessary Evil: Super-Villains of DC Comics, and others in production.
+Dr. Langley has also been a child abuse investigator, courtroom expert, and undefeated champion on the Wheel of Fortune game show.
+He appears as a featured interviewee in the documentaries Legends of the Knight, Comic Book Literary, Necessary Evil: Super-Villains of DC Comics, and others in production.